Outside the presence of the jury with the members of The Advocate’s Advantage.

 Marlene Geerinck is a 2022 graduate at the Elisabeth Haub School of Law at Pace University and served as one of the Haub Law Advocacy Program’s Internal Competition Directors.
 Marlene’s interest in advocacy was sparked while preparing for her 1L Moot Court Competition.
 She knows the intricacies of trial advocacy will provide for a challenging and rewarding career.
 In the fall of 2020, Marlene had the opportunity to shadow the Hofstra Medical Trial Competition team.
 Then in the spring of 2021, she competed on the Trials and Tribulations Mock Trial team, in addition to competing as an oralist for Pace Law’s International Criminal Court Moot Team.
 This fall, Marlene competed in the In Vino Veritas Mock Trial Competition run by Golden Gate University School of Law and placed as Quarterfinalists.
 She competed in the National Trial Competition run by the Texas Young Lawyer’s Association.
 Marlene will be sworn in as an Assistant Corporation Counsel for the New York City Law Department.

-Dounea Elbroji is a 2022 graduate at the Elisabeth Haub School of Law at Pace University and served as one of the Haub Law Advocacy Program’s Fundraising and Alumni Relations Directors.
+Dounea Elbroji is a 2022 graduate of the Elisabeth Haub School of Law at Pace University and served as one of the Haub Law Advocacy Program’s Fundraising and Alumni Relations Directors.
 She first became interested in advocacy during a high school Mock Trial class, and has been hooked ever since.
 During the Fall 2020 semester, Dounea had the opportunity to shadow the Hofstra Medical Trial Competition team.
 In the Spring of 2021, Dounea competed on the Estrella Trial Advocacy Competition team, where she and her team advanced to the semi-final round and finished amongst the Top Four teams.
-This fall, Dounea competed in In Vino Veritas Mock Trial Competition run by Golden Gate University School of Law and was a Quarterfinalist.
+In Fall 2021, Dounea competed in In Vino Veritas Mock Trial Competition run by Golden Gate University School of Law and was a Quarterfinalist.
 In spring 2022, she competed in the National Trial Competition run by the Texas Young Lawyer’s Association.
 Dounea is working at Grossbach, Grossbach, Tramaglini & Hayes, P.C.

-Evan Patton is a 3L at the Elisabeth Haub School of Law at Pace University.
+Evan Patton is a graduate of the Elisabeth Haub School of Law at Pace University.
 Evan competed in the Wechsler First Amendment Moot Court Competition of 2021, serving as Team Captain and advancing to the octofinal round with his fellow team members.
 Evan also competed in the American Bar Association’s National Appellate Advocacy Competition of 2022.
 Evan served in the United States Peace Corps in Central America, from 2015-17.
 As a Paul D. Coverdell fellow, Evan earned a Master’s in International Studies from the University of Denver in 2019.
 He served as a Judicial Intern to the Honorable Ignacio Torteya III, in the U.S. District Court of the Southern District of Texas in the summer of 2021.
 This summer, Evan looks forward to beginning a fulfilling track at Fragomen, Del Rey, Bernsten & Loewy in New York City.